Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Analysis of the Gram--Schmidt Walk Algorithm

 \subsection{Covariance bound (Theorem~\mainref{thm:cov-bound})}

 This section contains a proof of an extended version of the covariance bound in Theorem~\mainref{thm:cov-bound}.
+As stated in the previous section, all analysis will be carried out conditioned on an arbitrary pivot ordering $\pi$ and without loss of generality, we suppose that $\pi(i) = i$ for all $i \in [n]$.
 We begin by deriving a form of the covariance matrix of the assignment vector in terms of the update quantities in the algorithm.

 \begin{applemma} The covariance matrix of the assignment vector is given by

 \end{applemma} \begin{proof} First, observe that